zchee/golang-wiki/Modules.md

 2. **'+incompatible' when importing non-module v2+ packages**

     A module can import a v2+ package that has not opted in to modules itself.
-A non-module v2+ package that has a valid v2+ [semver](https://semver.org) tag will be recorded with an `+incompatible` suffix in the importing module's `go.mod` file.
+A non-module v2+ package that has a valid v2+ [semver](https://semver.org) tag will be recorded with a `+incompatible` suffix in the importing module's `go.mod` file.
 The `+incompatible` suffix indicates that even though the v2+ package has a valid v2+ [semver](https://semver.org) tag such as `v2.0.0`, the v2+ package has not actively opted in to modules and hence that v2+ package is assumed to have _not_ been created with an understanding of the implications of Semantic Import Versioning and how to use major versions in import paths.
 Therefore, when operating in [module mode](https://github.com/golang/go/wiki/Modules#when-do-i-get-old-behavior-vs-new-module-based-behavior), the `go` tool will treat a non-module v2+ package as an (incompatible) extension of the v1 version series of the package and assume the package has no awareness of Semantic Import Versioning, and the `+incompatible` suffix is an indication that the `go` tool is doing so.

 3. **"Minimal module compatibility" when module mode is not enabled**

-    To help with backwards compatibility, Go versions 1.9.7+, 1.10.3+ and 1.11 have been updated to make it easier for code built with those releases to be able to properly consume v2+ modules _without_ requiring modification of pre-existing code.
+    To help with backwards-compatibility, Go versions 1.9.7+, 1.10.3+ and 1.11 have been updated to make it easier for code built with those releases to be able to properly consume v2+ modules _without_ requiring modification of pre-existing code.
 This behavior is called "minimal module compatibility", and it only takes effect when full [module mode](https://github.com/golang/go/wiki/Modules#when-do-i-get-old-behavior-vs-new-module-based-behavior) is disabled for the `go` tool, such as if such as you have set `GO111MODULE=off` in Go 1.11, or are using Go versions 1.9.7+ or 1.10.3+.
 When relying on this "minimal module compatibility" mechanism in Go 1.9.7+, 1.10.3+ and 1.11, a package that has _not_ opted in to modules would _not_ include the major version in the import path for any imported v2+ modules.
 In contrast, a package that _has_ opted in to modules _must_ include the major version in the import path to import any v2+ modules (in order to properly import the v2+ module when the `go` tool is operating in full module mode with full awareness of Semantic Import Versioning).

 For the exact mechanics required to release a v2+ module, please see the ["Releasing Modules (v2 or Higher)"](https://github.com/golang/go/wiki/Modules#releasing-modules-v2-or-higher) section below.